-The Child Support Agency will register and enforce child maintenance orders made in many overseas countries in respect of a child of an Australian resident, and will assist in the enforcement overseas of Australian child support liabilities, again subject to reciprocal arrangements with the country concerned.
-Only a parent can be liable to pay Child Support, but a carer such as a relative can seek child support for a child in their care.
+The Agency will register and enforce child maintenance orders made in many overseas countries in respect of a child of an Australian resident, and will assist in the enforcement overseas of Australian child support liabilities, again subject to reciprocal arrangements with the country concerned.
+Only a parent can be liable to pay child support, but a carer such as a relative can seek child support for a child in their care.

-As you can see, the field of Child Support can be a minefield.
-If you need help or advice, the Quinn & Scattini Family Law team has the knowledge and experience to help you, and you can talk to a Family Lawyer at any of our seven offices.
-We also offer practical and experienced advice if appearing before the court is unavoidable, and provide you with the best possible representation if court-ordered agreements are required.
-With over 40 years’ experience, Q&S’s Family Law Team are experts in the family law field.
-The team also boasts two Accredited Family Law Specialists.
+As you can see, the field of child support can be a minefield.
+If you need help or advice, the Quinn & Scattini Family Law team has the knowledge and experience to help you, and you can talk to a family lawyer at any of our local offices.
+We also offer practical and experienced advice if appearing before the court is unavoidable, and provide you with the best legal representation if court-ordered agreements are required.
+Our Family Law Team are experts in the family law field and the team boasts an Accredited Family Law Specialist.

 The initial consultation provides you with an opportunity to meet your dedicated lawyer, discuss issues, identify your options, map solutions and provide an estimate of costs.
 Lasting up to one hour, our initial consultations provide the perfect opportunity to have a no obligation, confidential discussion about your family law matter.

 In addition, the time spent provides you with an opportunity to assess whether our family solicitor is the right one for you during this important and often stressful transition in your life.